Tejoooo/jellyfish/README.md

-# f*ck vi
+# jelly fish
-Because I can build an entire text editor in lesser time than learning vi

 Simple python based text editor with no external modules dependencies.
+Saves all the commits (save points) so that you can always go back to.

-No install required, copy code and use.
+No install required, just download and use.

 ```bash
 $ python fvi.py test.py